d-kozak/compiler-playground/README.md

 - [x] Control flow analysis - Extract basic blocks and create control-flow-graphs.
 Will be useful both for optimizations and visualizations.
 - [x] Graph visualizations for the CFG
+- [x] Introduce optimization passes.
+- [ ] Figure out how to output and debug optimization passes so that the output does not get out of hands.
 - [ ] Bytecode interpreter - Once there is a low level IR which is executable, the next logical step seems to be a bytecode interpreter.
   I'm interested in the performance differences compared to the IR interpreter.